CloudTestDrive/EventLabs/AppDev/K8S/sample.app.OKE2.md

 ​	 [http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/#%21/overview?namespace=default](http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/#%21/overview?namespace=default).

+If you used a different proxy port, replace the port number in the above link as appropriate.

 Now navigate to the namespace where you deployed your application.
-If you followed the tutorial so far, this namespace will have the same name as your github and wercker user (for example ctdwercker).
+If you followed the tutorial so far, this namespace will have the same name as your github and wercker user: **ctdwercker**.